Skip to Content

 Step 8: Add Final Touches

-Finally, I add final touches to the diorama.
+Finally, I added final touches to the diorama.
 This includes adding details like mushrooms, vines, and other small craft materials.
-I also make sure everything is securely glued in place and that the diorama is stable and balanced.
+I also made sure everything was securely glued in place and that the diorama was stable and balanced.

 That’s it!
 By following these steps, I created a beautiful and engaging rainforest diorama for kids.